heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 ### Streaming Enforcement with `@StreamEnforce`

 `@PreEnforce` and `@PostEnforce` make a single authorization decision and either let the method run or deny it.
 They suit request-response endpoints.
-For methods that return a `Flux<T>`, the decision is rarely a single point in time — the same subscription stays open while the policy evaluates against attribute streams that may change.
+For methods that return a `Flux<T>`, the decision is rarely a single point in time.
+The same subscription stays open while the policy evaluates against attribute streams that may change.
 SAPL exposes a third method-security annotation for this case.

 ```java
 @StreamEnforce